 The surname Borsteller was first found in Brandenburg, where the name Borstell became noted for its many branches with the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name developed from the Old Saxon name Borstel which means "little woods."

 Ironically, we find the first record of the family not here but in ancient England where Thomas Borstale (d.
 1290?), was a scholastic theologian, a native of Norfolk, and belonged to the convent of Augustinian friars (Friars Eremites) at Norwich; such was the influence of the ancient Saxons.

 Early History of the Borsteller family

-Another 200 words (14 lines of text) covering the years 156 and 1566 are included under the topic Early Borsteller History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Borsteller research.
+Another 76 words (5 lines of text) covering the years 156 and 1566 are included under the topic Early Borsteller History in all our PDF Extended History products and printed products wherever possible.

 Borsteller Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Borsteller include Borstell, Borstel, Borsteler, Borstelle, Borsteller, Borstele, Borrstell, Borrstel, Borrstele, Borstler, Borstler, Borstal, Borstaler, Borstaller, Borstaul, Borstall and many more.